sb2702/webcodecs-fundamentals/src/content/docs/basics/decoder.md

 ### Rube Goldberg Machine

-When building a decoding pipeline, the first thing the keep in mind is that decoding isn't just some async process.
+When building a decoding pipeline, the first thing to keep in mind is that decoding isn't just some async process.
 You can't just decode individual chunks and await for the results.

 ```typescript
 // Does not work like this